Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Admittedly, swimming pool installation isn’t the sexiest topic on the planet, and if you’re wondering how on earth a blog like that becomes successful, you’re not alone.

-He was also solving problems.
-Swimming pools are expensive and complicated to maintain.
+But he was also solving problems.
 When a homeowner has a problem with their pool, they’re likely to try fixing it on their own before calling a costly repair service.
-When Sheridan started blogging answers to FAQs, he drove traffic to his site.
+So when Sheridan started blogging answers to FAQs, he drove traffic to his site.

 In fact, according to Sheridan, just one blog post — an article about how much it costs to install a fiberglass pool — generated $2.5 million in income for his business.